Trace maps in motivic homotopy and local terms: Introduction

 \subsubsection{Acknowledgments}

 The author would like to thank Tom Bachmann, Fr\'ed\'eric D\'eglise, Adeel Khan, Marc Levine, Kirsten Wickelgren and Enlin Yang for helpful discussions.
+He would like to thank the referee for carefully reading the paper and giving suggestions that help improve the quality of the paper.
 He acknowledges support from the National Key Research and Development Program of China Grant Nr.2021YFA1001400, the National Natural Science Foundation of China Grant Nr.12101455, the Fundamental Research Funds for the Central Universities, and the ERC Project-QUADAG, which has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement Nr.832833).